FanM/aave-leveraged-swap-contract/README.md

 1. Choose a token you want to short as your **Target Token** ( _Loans_ )
 2. Choose a stable coin as your **Pair Token** ( _Collaterals_ )
-3. Follow the Step 3 and so on in the previous section.
-Remember that Target Token is the one you'd like its price to go down, the opposite goes to the Pair Token.
-Stable coins are just the pair that pegs the price.
-If properly selected, you can achieve a long/short position simultaneously.
+3. Follow _Step 3_ and so on in the previous section.
+Remember that Target Token is the one you'd like its price to go down, and the opposite goes to the Pair Token.
+Stable coins are just the pair that pegs the price when you go only oneway.
+If properly selected, you can achieve a long&short position _simultaneously_.

 ### Deleverage